andromash/jv-internet-shop-romash/README.md

 password: 1111

 But first of all, there's file init_db.sql which holds sql script for creating appropriate DB.
 So run this code in MySQL on your machine first.
+You need to change name and password in ConnectionUtil so this code will run on your MySQL Server.
 Also this projects runs in Apache Tomcat.
+So you need to configure it.
-Also project uses Maven as build tool, so you need to enable import all of the dependencies and plugins
+Maven is used as packaging tool, so you need to enable import all of the dependencies and plugins.

 Project was made by Andrii Romash https://github.com/andromash